MurphyPone/murphypone.github.io/src/content/demon-number.md

 We'll shortly convince ourselves that –though daunting– this number/search space can be drastically thinned by discounting invalid configurations.
 For example, one single corner twist is considered an _invalid configuration_ due to the concept of _parity_.
 Formal definitions of what a _configuration_ is, what makes one _valid_ are forthcoming, and what the hell _parity_ means in the context of a puzzle-toy.
 Thus, our immediate goal is to widdle away at the Demon Number.

 We say that a configuration or cube-state is **valid** if it can be reached from the initial, pristine and solved cube-state using only the legal moves described above.
-We call the solved configuration $\mathcal C_0$.
+We call this solved configuration $\mathcal C_0$.
 Notably absent from the list of legal moves is anything resembling "pealing the stickers off" or "just taking the pieces out."
 These are trash.

 Though we have yet to show that the standard cube is in fact group, the general goal of "solving" is to produce a sequence of moves that can take us from any valid state to the solved state $\mathcal C_0$.